A 2-week day CNA class starts 6/13/19 with a graduation date of 6/25/19. Call (682)626-5266 to reserve your seat.

 CNAs are in demand.
 CNAs are crucial to the healthcare field.
 Job growth for nursing assistants is expected to climb by 11 percent through 2026, faster than average for all jobs per the Bureau of Labor Statistics (2018).
 Many CNAs in the Dallas-Fort Worth area earn between $11 and $18/hourly.

-Tuition is affordable.
-We offer flexible payment plans with a $250 down-payment to start and no credit checks.
+Tuition is affordable (less than $900).
+We offer flexible payment plans with $250 down to start and no credit checks.
 Ask about discounts for on-time payments and referring other people who enroll.
 Graduation from this program is a rewarding investment in your future due to job security.

 You must be 18 years old, or age 16 with parents' consent.
 You need valid photo ID, a social security card, ability to pass a background check, and a negative TB skin test result or chest xray.
 You don't need a high school diploma or GED.
 If you have these things, schedule a time to enroll!

 Legacy Healthcare Careers offers a 7-day CNA class and a 2-week CNA class.
 Call (682)626-5266 for more information.
 Some hours are spent in class while the rest of the time is spent in clinical practicum.
 In most cases you keep your job while training for a new healthcare career as a CNA!

 The first training phase occurs in the classroom where students receive basic care instruction.
 The second phase happens in a clinical setting where students practice skills on real patients and residents at a Dallas-Fort Worth area facility.

 Nursing assistants, also known as nurses aides and patient care assistants, give patient care and observe for changes in condition.
 Legacy Healthcare Careers trains students for a career as a Dallas/Fort Worth nurse aide in 1 week.